lg/lg.io/_posts/2013-07-28-gtx-570-egpu-on-a-2013-11-macbook-air.md

 ### Install Notes

-- Again, for AMD cards to render on the Internal LCD, you’ll need to use Virtu.
-See [Lucidlogix Virtu : internal LCD mode for AMD eGPUs](http://forum.techinferno.com/diy-e-gpu-projects/2967-lucidlogix-virtu-internal-lcd-mode-amd-egpus.html#post41056) for instructions on how to get this to work.
+- Again, for AMD cards to render on the Internal LCD, you’ll need to use Lucidlogix Virtu.

 - When doing Internal LCD mode (which you’re doing when you have no monitor plugged into the video card), PhysX might not be on.
 Open the NVidia control panel and switch it from CPU to Auto.
 When doing benchmarks, keep it on CPU though.